 Sprint Goal: The purpose of the sprint.

-Sprint Review: Short review of sprint to help add improvements to the next one.
+Sprint Review: Short review of the sprint to help add improvements to the next one.

-Stakeholder: Non-team member who is usually the initiator of project.
+Stakeholder: Non-team member who is usually the initiator of a project.

-Velocity: The average amount of product backlog turned into increment of project during sprint.
+Velocity: The average amount of product backlog turned into an increment of the project during the sprint.

 Scrum methodology requires collaboration and flexibility.
 ProjectManager, a cloud-based work and project management software, connects scrum teams and gives them the tools they need to work in an agile environment.
 Our tool delivers real-time data that keeps everyone updated and communicating no matter where they are, how they work or what role they have in the project.